 Ask yourself, what would Blair Waldorf do?
 She wouldn’t cower meekly if someone threw an insult her way or questioned her authority.
 She would simply put them in their rightful place beneath her.

 While these teen dreams were admittedly all flawed, they had one thing going for them; their ability to radiate power, self love and irrefutable prestige.
 They turn heads and make men flustered simply by walking into a room, in a way which only has a little to do with their physical appearance.

-Below are outlined detailed descriptions of how to transform into some of the most infamous back to school vixens in cinematic history.
+Below I outline detailed descriptions of how to transform into some of the most infamous back to school vixens in cinematic history.
 Their staple outfit and its corresponding attitude are paired together for each day of the week.
-Even if it’s a little early, consider these ideas as easy DIY Halloween outfit ideas with a sentimental twist.
+You could also consider them as easy, DIY Halloween outfit ideas with a sentimental twist.
 Without further ado, let these queens guide you into the art of the social finesse.